10 Electric Light Orchestra Albums Everyone Should Own

 Electric Light Orchestra albums Zoom

 We open up our Top 10 Electric Light Orchestra Albums list with the album Zoom.
 The album was released in 2001.
-It was the first Electric Light Orchestra album to have been released in 15 years as the previous record Balance of Power album was issued in 1986.
+It was the first Electric Light Orchestra album released in 15 years, as the previous record, Balance of Power album, was issued in 1986.
 Interestingly, as Jeff Lynne had dealt with the Beatles’ influence remarks for years, the album Zoom featured guest appearances from half of the Beatles.

 Both George Harrison and Ringo Starr appeared on the record.
-The only other original member of Electric Light Orchestra that appeared on some of the album was Richard Tandy.

-Standout tracks on the album included “A Long Time Gone,” “All She Wanted” “Easy Money,” and the album’s two great singles, “Moment in Paradise,” and “Alright.”
+Richard Tandy was the only other original member of Electric Light Orchestra who appeared on some of the albums.
+Standout tracks on the album included “A Long Time Gone,” “All She Wanted,” “Easy Money,” and the album’s two great singles, “Moment in Paradise” and “Alright.”

 # 9 – The Electric Light Orchestra